rafaelks/iOS-SDK/readme.md

 Our documentation with instructions for how to install and integrate Sharethrough ads into your app can be found at [developers.sharethrough.com][sdk-docs]

 ## What's New? ##
-Check out the [changelog][changelog-wiki] for details and the various versions.
+Check out the [releases][releases-link] for details and the various versions.

 ## Need Help? ##
 [Email us][support-email] and we'll get back to you as soon as possible.